Oak Ridges—Markham (federal electoral district): Demographics

 Communities in Oak Ridges—Markham are the destination for many immigrants to Canada, composing about 41.6% of the population, or about 70,000 of its residents.
 For 72,440 residents, neither English nor French, the official languages of Canada, is their mother tongue, though most have knowledge of English (148,975), French (160), or both (12,885).
 Most immigrants become citizens, as 11,155 immigrants were not Canadian citizens as of the Canada 2006 Census.

 The primarily urban district has a low proportion of Aboriginal residents compared to other parts of Canada, with just 625 people identifying themselves of such descent.
 It is also home to 70,070 residents who identify themselves as visible minorities, more than half of which are Chinese Canadians and about 20% are Black Canadians.

 At the 2006 census, the participation rate of residents in the work force was 71.3%, and the electoral district unemployment rate was 5%, below the national average of 6.3%.

-The district is the second-largest electoral district in Canada by population, next to Brampton West which had 170,422 residents at the 2006 census.
+The district was the second-largest electoral district in Canada by population, next to Brampton West which had 170,422 residents at the 2006 census.
 It was the 64th largest in 2001, with a population of 111,276, but had the greatest population growth from 2001 to 2006, about 52.5%.